fastify/fastify/docs/Reference/ContentTypeParser.md

 ### Important: Using addContentTypeParser with fastify.register
-When using `addContentTypeParser` in combination with `fastify.register`, you should not use `await` when registering routes.
+When using `addContentTypeParser` in combination with `fastify.register`, `await` should not be used when registering routes.
 Using `await` causes the route registration to be asynchronous and can lead to routes being registered before the addContentTypeParser has been set.